lucioleKi/FogOfLove/README.md

 I learned so much about C++ during the past two months.
 I completed 55 entries on my trello board.
 I thought developing a game by myself would be lonely and frustrating.
 It was a bit frustrating when certain bugs came up, but overall the experience was enjoyable, and not lonely at all.
 I was accompanied by Game Programming Patterns by Robert Nystrom.
 This was an eye-opening first-book for me.
 I would recommend it to anyone who wants to develop games.

 Cheers and off to my next jouney!

+8/15/2022
+Fixed bugs in BeforeScenes.cpp and trait.txt.
+Add a link for my Fog of Love GUI version.